MIT-LCP/critical-data-book/part_iii/chapter_24/README.md

-# 3.8 Markov Models and Cost Effectiveness Analysis: Applications in Medical Research
+# Chapter 24.
+Markov Models and Cost Effectiveness Analysis: Applications in Medical Research

 This directory contains the code used in the following publication: